primus/primus/README.md

   above.
 - lws does not currently support HTTPS to WSS.
 To work around this limitation you can use a SSL terminating reverse proxy.
+- uws works only on Node.js version 4 or above.
+- uws does not currently support HTTPS to WSS.
+To work around this limitation you can use a SSL terminating reverse proxy.
+- uws does not currently support compression (permessage-deflate).

 ### Middleware